Visible from the highway, Twin Creek Falls near Arthur's Pass is a short walk from the Temple

 Camping is available for a nominal fee at the Avalanche Creek Shelter campsite,

-back in Arthur's Pass, between the visitor centre and the chapel.
+which is about 500 metres south of Punchbowl Road, between the visitor centre and the chapel.
 There are only

 ten tent sites available here.
 There are a few other campsites a few kilometres outside of town at Greyneys